Iovance Biotherapeutics (IOVA) Scheduled to Post Earnings on Wednesday

-Iovance Biotherapeutics (NASDAQ:IOVA – Get Rating) will issue its quarterly earnings data on Wednesday, February 22nd.
+Iovance Biotherapeutics (NASDAQ:IOVA – Get Rating) is set to post its quarterly earnings results on Wednesday, February 22nd.

 Insiders Place Their Bets

-In related news, Director Merrill A. Mcpeak bought 10,000 shares of the business’s stock in a transaction on Monday, November 28th.
-The stock was acquired at an average cost of $6.18 per share, with a total value of $61,800.00.
-Following the purchase, the director now directly owns 228,633 shares of the company’s stock, valued at $1,412,951.94.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-In related news, Director Merrill A. Mcpeak bought 10,000 shares of the business’s stock in a transaction on Monday, November 28th.
-The stock was acquired at an average cost of $6.18 per share, with a total value of $61,800.00.
-Following the purchase, the director now directly owns 228,633 shares of the company’s stock, valued at $1,412,951.94.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, Director Wayne P. Rothbaum bought 10,000,000 shares of the business’s stock in a transaction on Friday, December 2nd.
-The stock was bought at an average cost of $6.50 per share, with a total value of $65,000,000.00.
-Following the completion of the purchase, the director now directly owns 18,067,333 shares in the company, valued at $117,437,664.50.
+In other Iovance Biotherapeutics news, Director Iain D. Dukes purchased 10,000 shares of the business’s stock in a transaction on Wednesday, November 23rd.
+The stock was acquired at an average price of $6.10 per share, for a total transaction of $61,000.00.
+Following the purchase, the director now owns 22,000 shares of the company’s stock, valued at approximately $134,200.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+In other news, Director Iain D. Dukes acquired 10,000 shares of the business’s stock in a transaction dated Wednesday, November 23rd.
+The stock was purchased at an average price of $6.10 per share, for a total transaction of $61,000.00.
+Following the completion of the transaction, the director now directly owns 22,000 shares in the company, valued at approximately $134,200.
+The acquisition was disclosed in a filing with the SEC, which is available through this link.
+Also, Director Wayne P. Rothbaum acquired 10,000,000 shares of the business’s stock in a transaction dated Friday, December 2nd.
+The shares were purchased at an average price of $6.50 per share, with a total value of $65,000,000.00.
+Following the transaction, the director now owns 18,067,333 shares of the company’s stock, valued at $117,437,664.50.
 The disclosure for this purchase can be found here.
-Insiders purchased 10,031,000 shares of company stock valued at $65,190,280 in the last three months.
-7.60% of the stock is currently owned by insiders.
+In the last quarter, insiders acquired 10,031,000 shares of company stock worth $65,190,280.
+Corporate insiders own 7.60% of the company’s stock.

 Analysts Set New Price Targets

-Several equities research analysts have commented on the company.
-Guggenheim assumed coverage on Iovance Biotherapeutics in a research report on Monday, October 31st.
+A number of equities analysts recently commented on the company.
+Oppenheimer decreased their target price on Iovance Biotherapeutics from $27.00 to $25.00 in a report on Friday, November 18th.
+Truist Financial raised their target price on Iovance Biotherapeutics from $16.00 to $17.00 and gave the stock a “buy” rating in a report on Tuesday, January 24th.
+Guggenheim assumed coverage on Iovance Biotherapeutics in a report on Monday, October 31st.
 They issued a “neutral” rating on the stock.
-JMP Securities lowered their price objective on Iovance Biotherapeutics from $25.00 to $21.00 and set a “market outperform” rating on the stock in a research report on Monday, November 21st.
-Truist Financial upped their price objective on Iovance Biotherapeutics from $16.00 to $17.00 and gave the stock a “buy” rating in a research report on Tuesday, January 24th.
-The Goldman Sachs Group lowered Iovance Biotherapeutics from a “buy” rating to a “neutral” rating and lowered their price objective for the stock from $20.00 to $6.00 in a research report on Thursday, December 8th.
-Finally, Piper Sandler upgraded Iovance Biotherapeutics from a “neutral” rating to an “overweight” rating and upped their price objective for the stock from $11.00 to $14.00 in a research report on Friday, January 27th.
-One investment analyst has rated the stock with a sell rating, four have given a hold rating and seven have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $19.50.
+The Goldman Sachs Group cut Iovance Biotherapeutics from a “buy” rating to a “neutral” rating and decreased their target price for the stock from $20.00 to $6.00 in a report on Thursday, December 8th.
+Finally, HC Wainwright decreased their target price on Iovance Biotherapeutics from $43.00 to $38.00 and set a “buy” rating on the stock in a report on Friday, November 18th.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and seven have issued a buy rating to the company.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $19.50.

 About Iovance Biotherapeutics